thatssosanya/quote-fetcher/README.md

 1. Install Node.js.

+2. Clone repo.

-2. `npm install`
+3. `npm install` in repo's root.

-3. To use in cron mode, copy .env.example, rename the copy to .env, and supply variable values.

 ## Usage

-`npm run debug`

-Runs once, uses SQLite.
+`npm run {"debug" or "cron"} {symbol count - optional} {1 to 5 cron timing values - optional}`

 ---

-`npm run cron`

-Runs on default timing (every hour on the 15th minute), uses MS SQL Server.
+debug - runs once.

+cron - runs repeatedly.

 ---

-`npm run cron {1 to 5 cron timing values}`
+Symbol count determines how many symbols will be processed.
+100 by default.

+---

+Cron timing determines when the cron job runs.
+15 * * * * by default.

-Runs on supplied timing (see [crontab](https://crontab.guru/) for format; missing spots will be filled in with *).
+See [crontab](https://crontab.guru/) for format; missing spots will be filled in with *.

 For example,
-`npm run cron 30 20`
+`npm run cron 100 30 20`
-is equivalent to `npm run cron 30 20 * * *` and will run every day on 20:30.
+is equivalent to `npm run cron 100 30 20 * * *` and will run every day on 20:30.